mt-digital/UncMod/README.md

-# UncMod: Model supporting _Different forms of uncertainty differently affect the evolution of social learning_
+# UncMod: Model supporting "Different forms of uncertainty differently affect the evolution of social learning"

 It is a truism that social learning evolved to help individuals identify beneficail behaviors in their environment when there is uncertainty.
 This is